ARTIST STATEMENT

 ARTIST BIO

-Laurel Izard’s constant refrain is, “Gotta make stuff”, and is an award-winning artist who exhibits her artwork throughout the country.
-She currently lives and works in Michigan City with her artist husband Edwin Shelton and three cats.
-She received a BA from Northern Illinois University, with majors in art and anthropology, and a MFA in ceramics from the University of Wisconsin-Madison.
-After collage Izard and her husband started a ceramic business called Izwin, and they produced and wholesaled colorful whimsical tabletop wares to galleries, boutiques, and department stores throughout the country.
-After twenty-three years of self-employment, she taught art in numerous after-school and summer programs.
-Her art-teaching career culminated in nine years as art instructor at Marquette High School.
-Currently she can follow her creative path full-time.
+Laurel Izard is an award-winning artist who exhibits her artwork throughout the United States.
+Her work has been included in exhibits such as Form Not Function, Art Quilt Elements, Excellence in Fibers, Quilts Unlimited and OH + 5.
+She currently lives and makes art full time near the southern shore of Lake Michigan in Michigan City, Indiana with her artist husband Edwin Shelton and three cats.
+As soon as she could hold a needle, she started sewing but didn’t begin creating textile art until 2010.
+She received a BA from Northern Illinois University, with majors in art and anthropology, and an MFA in ceramics from the University of Wisconsin-Madison.
+Once out of collage Izard and her husband started a ceramic business called Izwin, and together they produced and wholesaled colorful whimsical tabletop wares to galleries, boutiques, and department stores throughout the country.
+After years of self-employment, she taught art in numerous after-school and summer programs and finally at Marquette Catholic High School.
+Currently she teaches textile art workshops focusing on embroidery and art quilts.
 Her philosophy as an artist and teacher is that an integral part of being human is to be creative and continues to teach others how to discover their inner artistic resources.

 © Laurel Izard